The woods to the northeast of Corleone were a natural place to hide stolen cattle.

 Giuseppe “Rapanzino” Castro and one of his associates, Leoluca Mondello, were both killed on the same day in July 1836.
 Police reports of their deaths describe the event as completing the destruction of Rapanzino’s band.
 The Church record of Giuseppe Castro’s death record calls him “Rapanzino.”

 At least two members of Rapanzino’s gang have ties to my family through my fourth-great uncle, Stefano Cascio, and they are among the only survivors of the 1836 manhunt.
 Biagio Jannazzo died in 1861, after eighteen years of marriage to Rosalia Cascio, Stefano’s daughter.
 (His brother, Paolo’s fate is not known.)
-Another of Stefano’s daughters married a Sylvan guard, Vincenzo Maida, who was also the uncle of the Palumbo brothers.
+Another of Stefano’s daughters married a Sylvan guard, Vincenzo Maida, who was also a first cousin of the Palumbo brothers.

 Later in the century, Stefano’s son, Marco, and grandson and namesake, Stefano, were both landowners, a privilege that belonged almost exclusively to the nobility and the gabelloti.
 The younger Stefano was killed in 1893 at the Agricultural Society Casino, a known Mafia hangout.